CaptainBobSim/The-Cessna-172-Project-V3/Section 0 - Info and Full Assembly/--- COMPONENT TEMPLATE/README.md

 Welcome to the Simulator of your dreams!
 Support the project here: https://captainbobsim.com/project-support/

-How to navigate the files?
+🛩How to navigate the files? 🧭
+- STLs contain all of the print files
+- MobiFlight Files contain the software configuration using MobiFlight (You can merge it into your top level MobiFlight file)
 - Source Files is where you'll find all of the raw files if you want to make any customizations for yourself.

 __Bill 'o Materials:__